Hartmut Schade

-Hartmut Schade (born 13 November 1954 in Radeberg, East Germany) is a German former football player and won the gold medal with the East German Olympic team at the 1976 Summer Olympics.
+Hartmut Schade (born 13 November 1954) is a German former footballer who played as a midfielder.
+He won the gold medal with the East German Olympic team at the 1976 Summer Olympics.

+He was born in Radeberg, East Germany.
 He played for Dynamo Dresden in the East German top flight.

 Schade won – without matches within the Olympic Football Tournament – 28 caps for the East Germany national team.